telemaxx/fitfilerenamer/README.md

 FIT_DEFAULT_PATH = os.path.join(HOME,'BTSync','SA5','Documents','LezyneGpsAlly','6745th')
 ```

-* drag and drop fit files to the shortcut. this files are renamed
+2. drag and drop fit files to the shortcut. this files are renamed
-* drag and drop ONE folder to the shortcut. all fitfiles in the first level of that folder are renamed
+3. drag and drop ONE folder to the shortcut. all fitfiles in the first level of that folder are renamed
+##### The options:
 * getting help: `C:\thefolderwhereyousavethefile\fitfilerenamer.py -h`
 * getting version `C:\thefolderwhereyousavethefile\fitfilerenamer.py --version`